Skin comes in all colors, from the palest ivory to the darkest brown and nearly every shade in between.

 Among the most common types of pigment problems in dark skin is post-inflammatory hyperpigmentation.
 This occurs as a result of skin injury, such as a cut, scrape, or burn.
 It can also occur in conjunction with eczema or acne.

-The darkened area of skin can take from months to years to fade, though medical treatments can help to a small degree.
+The darkened area of skin can take from months to years to fade, though medical treatments can help.
 Treatments include removing layers of skin via a chemical peel and prescription bleaching treatments.
 These treatments won't work on pigment deeper in the skin.

-Daily use of sunscreen will also help keep a pigmented area from becoming darker.
+Daily use of a broad-spectrum, tinted sunscreen will also help keep a pigmented area from becoming darker.

 Those with sensitive skin are at greatest risk for pigmentation problems.
 In fact, any skin care product ingredient that irritates or dries skin increases the risk.